tepmnthar/FuckingUICollectionViewAPI/README.md

 # FuckingUICollectionViewAPI

 Weird behaviors from UICollectionView.
-Such as selected cell is deselected when scolling and clicking an unclickable cell.
+Such as selected cell is deselected when scrolling or clicking an unclickable cell.